CarlMurray/bliss-pp1/README.md

 Bliss also features a unique page for each Exercise.
 There are currently six of these pages.
 A "Back to Exercises" button features on each page to allow users to easily navigate and browse content.

-Finally, there are two "Thank you" pages which provide feedback when a user submits the contact form or signs up for the newsletter.
+Finally, there are two "Thank you" pages which provide feedback when a user submits the contact form or signs up for the newsletter, as well as a custom 404 error page with a CTA to bring the user to the Home page.

 ![Alt text](/assets/img/readme-img/sitemap.png "Bliss sitemap")